-Gardner, a Republican, was the representative for New Jersey's 2nd congressional district from 1907 to 1913.
+Gardner was the representative for New Jersey’s 2nd congressional district and was a Republican.
+He served from 1907 to 1913.

 From Aug 1893 to Mar 1913, Gardner missed 755 of 2,046 roll call votes, which is 36.9%.
 This is worse than the median of 28.1% among the lifetime records of representatives serving in Mar 1913.
 The chart below reports missed votes over time.